By Francis Koster, Ed.D.

 Additional incentives which are available to private investors exist in the form of federal and state tax incentives which public institutions financing their own improvement cannot take advantage of.
 However, the same investment made in the same building by a private investor can qualify under some circumstances, and bring many sound investments into the exciting range.
 All of these investments return more than the bond market is likely to pay for the foreseeable future.

-A useful reference book is “Climate Capitalism,” by L. Hunter Lovins, and the work done by the Climate Corps of the Environmental Defense Fund (which identified cost effective investment opportunities in the range of 46 percent reduction in energy use in public buildings!), found at http://www.edf.org/page.cfm?tagID= 60252.
+A useful reference book is “Climate Capitalism,” by L. Hunter Lovins, and the work done by the Climate Corps of the Environmental Defense Fund (which identified cost effective investment opportunities in the range of 46 percent reduction in energy use in public buildings!
+(To learn more, visit http://edfclimatecorps.org/about.)

-One thing that you could do is ask your elected officials how much taxpayer money is spent on energy for public facilities, including schools.
-If the total number is attention getting, (and I bet it is) the officials could issue a Request For Proposals offering local private investors the opportunity to participate in a win/win/win/win (lower taxes/jobs created/money staying in the community/lower pollution).
+Ask your elected officials how much taxpayer money is spent on energy for public facilities, including schools.
+If the total amount is attention-getting (and I bet it is), the officials could issue a Request For Proposals offering local private investors the opportunity to participate in a win/win/win/win: lower taxes, jobs created, money staying in the community and lower pollution.

 Many cities and towns have adopted this method of financing energy conservation.
 For a very long list of further information, simply Google "Shared savings energy conservation."